PRECRIME: Self-assessment Oracles for Anticipatory Testing

 Cu D. Nguyen, Alessandro Marchetto, Paolo Tonella, Combining model-based and combinatorial testing for effective test case generation.

 ISSTA 2012: 100-110.
 DOI

 Are you looking for an exciting research project for your PhD or Postdoc?
-The ERC AdG project PRECRIME is scouting excellent applicants to fill 2 Postdoc and 2 PhD positions in the area of software testing, within the topics of self-assessment oracles and test generation.
-Successful candidates will work at the Università della Svizzera italiana (USI) in Lugano, under the supervision of the ERC holder Prof. Paolo Tonella, who is currently moving from Trento to Lugano.
+The ERC AdG project PRECRIME is scouting excellent applicants to fill 1 Postdoc and 2 PhD positions in the area of software testing, within the topics of self-assessment oracles and test generation.
+Successful candidates will work at Università della Svizzera italiana (USI) in Lugano, under the supervision of the ERC holder Prof. Paolo Tonella, within the PRECRIME team.

 The research project:

-(Self-assessment Oracles for Anticipatory Testing) is a European Research Council - Advanced Grant (ERC-AdG) project that will start in Fall 2018 and will last for five years.
+(Self-assessment Oracles for Anticipatory Testing) is a European Research Council - Advanced Grant (ERC-AdG) project that has started in January 2019 and will last for five years.
 The project was inspired by one of the long-lasting dreams in science fiction: the ability to arrest criminals before they even commit crimes.
-Software testing researchers have a similar dream: When the context for a bug manifestation occurs in the field, the goal is to discover and fix the bug before it causes any in-field failure.
+Software testing researchers have a similar dream: when the context for a bug manifestation occurs in the field, the goal is to discover and fix the bug before it causes any in-field failure.
 PRECRIME will introduce a new view on testing, called anticipatory testing, which is activated at run-time by a new type of oracles, called self-assessment oracles.
-Combined with automated patch synthesis, anticipatory testing leads to the release of a patch for a fault before any software failure occurs in the field.
+Combined with automated patch synthesis, anticipatory testing will release a patch for a fault before any software failure occurs in the field.

 The research environment:

 USI has recently started the Software Institute (SI, web site: http://si.usi.ch